-First Amendment
+2. First Amendment

 It is clearly established that the First Amendment protects a person’s right to record or attempt to record police when the person is in a place where the person is permitted to be, is unarmed, and is not a suspect.
 See Bernal v.
 Sacramento Cnty.
 Sheriff’s Dep’t, 73 F.4th 678, 698-99 (9th Cir.
 2023) (holding that qualified immunity did not shield law enforcement officers who forcibly restrained the unarmed, non-suspect plaintiff after he yelled at and filmed the officers in his front yard).
 “It was clearly established at the time of Defendants’ conduct that the First Amendment prohibits public officials from threatening to remove a child from an individual’s custody to chill protected speech out of retaliatory animus for such speech.”
 Sampson v.
-County of Los Angeles by & through Los Angeles Cnty.
-Dep’t of Child. & Fam.
-Servs., 974 F.3d 1012, 1020 (9th Cir.
+County of Los Angeles, 974 F.3d 1012, 1020 (9th Cir.
 2020).
-For a discussion of when a law enforcement officer may rely on a policy, an ordinance, or a permit scheme underlying the officer’s challenged actions that is not itself challenged, see Saved Magazine v.
+For a discussion of when a law enforcement officer may rely on a policy, an ordinance, or a permit scheme underlying the officer’s challenged actions that is not itself challenged, see Saved Mag. v.
 Spokane Police Dep’t, 19 F.4th 1193, 1200-01 (9th Cir.
 2021).

+For a discussion of public employees’ First Amendment rights, see the Comment to Instruction 9.9. “[G]enerally, ‘when public employees make statements pursuant to their official duties, the employees are not speaking as citizens for First Amendment purposes, and the Constitution does not insulate their communications from employer discipline.’”
+Jensen v.
+Brown, 131 F.4th 677, 688 (9th Cir.
+2025) (quoting Garcetti v.
+Ceballos, 547 U.S. 410, 421 (2006)).
+But this rule “does not apply to ‘speech related to scholarship or teaching,’” that is “performed ‘pursuant to the official duties’ of a teacher and professor.”
+Demers v.
+Austin, 746 F.3d 402, 406, 412 (9th Cir.
+2014) (quoting Garcetti, 547 U.S. at 425).
+“Rather, speech ‘related to scholarship or teaching’ is covered by the Pickering [v.
+Board of Education, 391 U.S. 563 (1968)] doctrine even if it was made pursuant to a public employee’s official duties.”
+Jensen, 131 F.4th at 688 (quoting Demers, 746 F.3d at 412).
+It is “clearly established that a professor has a right to speak about a school’s curriculum without being reprimanded, given negative performance reviews, and put through an investigation and termination hearing.”
+Id. at 694.

-Seizure
+3. Search and Seizure

 It is also “clearly established” that “officers can be held liable for conducting a high-risk vehicle stop based on nothing more than a reasonable suspicion that the vehicle was stolen.”
 Chinaryan v.
 City of Los Angeles, 113 F.4th 888, 893 (9th Cir.
 2024) (citing Washington v.
 Lambert, 98 F.3d 1181 (9th Cir.
 1996), and Green v.
 City & County of San Francisco, 751 F.3d 1039 (9th Cir.
 2014)).
 Property owners brought § 1983 action against city and city police officers, alleging that officers violated the owners’ Fourth Amendment rights by stealing their property after conducting search and seizure pursuant to a warrant.
 Jessop v.
 City of Fresno, 936 F.3d 937, 939 (9th Cir.
 2019).
 The Ninth Circuit stated that there was “no clearly established law holding that officers violate the Fourth or Fourteenth Amendment when they steal property seized pursuant to a warrant,” since the Ninth Circuit had not decided the issue and other circuits are divided.
 Id.
 Although officers “ought to have recognized that” stealing seized property “was morally wrong, they did not have clear notice that it violated the Fourth Amendment.”
 Id. at 942.